Overwintering potted plants is always a challenge for gardeners. You need to know a lot of tricks to succeed.

 - Avoid fertilizing potted Japanese Maple later than June.
 This is especially true of slow-release fertilizers.
 Late feeding can prevent the tree from going into winter dormancy.

-- Move the pot with the tree to a place where there are no frost drafts.
+- Move the pot with the tree to a place without frost drafts.
 This can be behind the house or near a large evergreen tree.

 - Water the maple tree well in late fall before frost begins.
 Give it a good soaking, but make sure the excess water gets out through the drainage holes.